 The company’s wholesale division, which serves the advertising specialty industry, experienced slight year-over-year growth of 0.6% in Q1, increasing sales to $49 million versus $48.7 million in 2014.
 Total net sales for the company fell to $124.3 million from $137.1 million a year earlier for a 9% decrease.
 Retail sales decreased 12% for a total $37.3 million.

-While the firm tries to regain its financial footing, its ex-CEO Dov Charney, a native of Canada, continues to make headlines, seeking millions in damages.
-Earlier this month, Charney filed a lawsuit against American Apparel, accusing the company and its chairwoman Colleen Brown of defamation and false light, according to a public filing.
-The new suit echoes another one that Charney filed this month against Standard General for damages of at least $30 million.
+While the firm tries to regain its financial footing, its ex-CEO Dov Charney continues to make headlines, seeking millions in damages.
+This week, Charney filed a lawsuit against American Apparel, accusing the company and its chairwoman Colleen Brown of defamation and false light, according to a public filing.
+The new suit echoes another one that Charney filed last week against Standard General for damages of at least $30 million.
 The hedge fund had loaned money to Charney last July that allowed the American Apparel founder to boost his ownership of the company in a bid to reclaim his CEO position.

 Charney was terminated in December by American Apparel’s board of directors for alleged misconduct and violations of company policy.
 The suit accuses Standard General of defamation and claims the investigation was directed by American Apparel’s board with the intent to “manufacture” reasons to fire him.
 “The Charney ‘investigation’ was a sham, a witch hunt, a whitewash designed [by Standard General],” alleges the lawsuit.
 In a statement, Standard General responded that “Charney and his associates continue to file frivolous, meritless lawsuits at a breakneck pace.”